-communities. l.
-Investigate establishing a statewide ICH register that would identify and honor a range of cultural resources not necessarily eligible for listing in the NRHP.
-Proponents: Products: ACHP, DAHP, CLGs, Tribes A designation program to be administered by DAHP II.
+communities.
+1. Investigate establishing a statewide intangible cultural heritage (ICH) register that would identify and honor a range of cultural resources not necessarily eligible for listing in the National Register of Historic Places.
+Proponents: Products: ACHP, DAHP, CLGs, Tribes A designation program to be administered by DAHP 11.
 Identify underrepresented communities in the State's Inventory of Cultural Resources and continue efforts to write context documents and undertake survey & inventory efforts of cultural resources associated with those communities.
-Proponents: Products: DAHP, NPS At least two survey & inventory efforts to include at least two NRHP nominations III.
+Proponents: Products: DAHP, NPS At least two survey & inventory efforts to include at least two National Register nominations 111.
 Review and update existing NRHP nominations to incorporate potential Areas of Significance and/or new/corrected text that address association(s) with underrepresented communities.
 Proponents: Products: DAHP, CLGs, NPS, THPOs, higher education Nominations reviewed and revised IV.
-Support efforts by local, Tribal, and other culturally based initiatives to undertake "theme studies" or heritage plans that identify a broader range of cultural resources, along with strategies for long-term preservation.
-Proponents: Products: DAHP, CLGs, THPOs One cultural heritage plan V. Initiate work with Tribes and other stakeholders to identify, document, and protect battlefield sites and other places of strife, as well as of healing and resolve.
+Support efforts by local, Tribal, and other culturally based initiatives to undertake "theme studies" or heritage plans that identify a broader range of cultural resources along with strategies for long- term preservation.
+Proponents: Products: DAHP, CLGs, THPOs One cultural heritage plan V. Initiate work with Tribes and other stakeholders to identify, document, and protect battlefield sites and other places of strife as well as of healing and resolve.
 Proponents: Products: DAHP, THPOs, Tribal governments, historical societies, museums, NPS American Battlefield Protection Program Inventory records, designations, and preservation plans